Treat and Prevent a Multiple Sclerosis Flare-Up

 These are the ways your doctor will usually treat a flare-up.

-- Steroids.
+Steroids.
 If you've lost some vision or suddenly can't walk, your doctor may suggest this type of drug.
 "Steroids [help] make the patient better faster," says Mark Keegan, MD, of the Mayo Clinic.
-You'll need an IV for three to five days, or a lot of pills over a few days.
+You'll need an IV for 3 to 5 days, or a lot of pills over a few days.

 Talk with your doctor about what's right for you.
 You both may decide to avoid the hassle and side effects of steroids and just wait for the flare-up to go away.

 "Steroids speed the healing of a relapse, but they don’t create healing that wouldn’t have occurred otherwise," Fox says.
 So you’ll recover just as much -- or as little -- without the steroids as you would with them.